Medicinal, Herbal, and Edible Plants

 Gregory Tilford.
 Written by one of America's foremost herbalists.
 Features fifty-two (52) profiles of medicinal herbs and common uses for 125+ species of useful plants growing throughout North America.
 Each plant's write-up includes its identifying features, habitat & range, medicinal actions and practical applications, proper harvest and medicine-making techniques, and more.
 Sections explain how to keep a field journal, guidelines for harvesting and handling herbs in the field, and the basics of making herbal preparations.
 A must for anyone interested in making and using their own plant medicines.
 5-3/8 x 8-3/8, 262p, color photos, 1998.

-F3729 paperback ...........US $21.00 CAN $25.95
+F3729 paperback ...........US $21.00 CAN $29.95

 WILD MEDICINAL PLANTS

 Anny Schneider.
 A full-color guide to using some eighty (80) wild medicinal plants found in North America.
-Includes descriptions and photos of each plant species, as well as information on where to find and how to use them.
+Includes descriptions and photographs of each plant species, as well as information on where to find and how to use them.
 Matches a variety of illnesses with the plants that treat them, discusses how they work, as well as how and what parts of the plants should be gathered.
 6-1/2 x 8, 304p, 275 color photos, 2002.

-W2954 paperback ...........US $23.95 CAN $26.95
+paperback ...........US $24.95 CAN $29.95

 TOM BROWN’S FIELD GUIDE TO WILD EDIBLE AND MEDICINAL PLANTS